Types of Medicare Advantage Plans

 • Medical Savings Account (MSA) plans

-Each of these plan types has its own unique features and benefits, catering to different healthcare needs.
+Each of these plan types offers unique features and benefits, catering to different healthcare needs.

 HMO plans offer health services through a network of physicians for a monthly or annual fee, PPO plans provide a network of healthcare providers managed by private companies receiving federal government payments for Medicare benefits administration, and SNPs are designed to address the needs of individuals with chronic or disabling conditions.